Hypersequent/tr-migration-tool/README.md

 - Try adding the `TR_COOKIE` environment variable with your session cookie
 - Some TestRail configurations restrict attachment access

+### 500 errors during attachment download

+- TestRail may return 500 errors for some attachments due to internal consistency issues
+- These errors are usually tolerable and the migration will continue with other attachments

 ### Large databases taking too long